sshao2013/fakepageforhrfh/files/eventinfo.md

 ## Accommodation

-Participants will be expected to arrange their own accommodation during the hackathon unless otherwise arranged with HDRUK.
+Participants will be expected to arrange their own accommodation during the hackathon.

 ## Meals
 <span style="color:red">TODO: need to update!</span>